 The Brief

-We have worked with RMHC for over 15 years designing and delivering Houses across the UK.
+We have worked with RMHC, after 15 years, designing and delivering Houses across the UK.
 Each provides accommodation and support for families who have seriously ill children being treated at nearby hospitals, allowing them to stay close to their loved ones.

 RMHC identified that demand for their 17-bedroom House within the Oxford Children’s Hospital was far exceeding capacity and, with Oxford University Hospitals NHS Foundation Trust, commissioned a new purpose-built House on a brownfield site within the grounds.

-Having already delivered previous schemes for the Charity, we were appointed to deliver the scheme.
+Having successfully delivered five previous Houses for the Charity, we were appointed to deliver the scheme.
 The brief required the delivery of 60+ ensuite family bedrooms with associated communal areas including lounges and kitchens.
 Further administrative and ancillary spaces were also to be accommodated.

-We utilised the skills, experience and knowledge of our team from previous Houses to resource this project.
-Our Planning Consultancy and Interior Design Teams worked collaboratively with our Architectural Staff to ensure a successful planning process and a welcoming internal environment.
+Our Planning Consultancy and Interior Design Teams worked collaboratively with our Architects to achieve a successful planning process and a welcoming internal environment.

 The Outcome

-We undertook extensive briefing activities to successfully take the scheme forward.
+We undertook extensive stakeholder engagement to enable the scheme to successfully move forward.
 This included public consultations, pre-application discussions and a review with the Oxford Design Review Panel which helped refine the design.

 The 4-storey building is broken down into 3 distinct horizontal bands.
 The ground floor embodies the RMHC brand, whilst the 1st and 2nd floors are architecturally grouped with traditional materials, which sit comfortably in the residential neighbourhood.
 The 4th floor is recessed from the buildings edge to help minimise visual impact.